wikimedia/jquery.webfonts/README.md

 * Make sure the font defined using `font-family` style for any elements, either using inline css or external css' available for the reader. - without any extra code.
 See [Examples](https://github.com/santhoshtr/jquery.webfonts/wiki/Examples)

 For examples, API, and usage information, please visit [wiki](https://github.com/santhoshtr/jquery.webfonts/wiki)

+## License

+You may use jquery.webfonts under the terms of either the MIT License or the GNU General Public License (GPL) Version 2 or later.

+See GPL-LICENSE and MIT-LICENSE for details.

+## Developers

+This project is part of Wikimedia Foundation's Project Milkshake.
+See https://www.mediawiki.org/wiki/Project_Milkshake